MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/how-to-create-manage-session-pools.md

  configureServicePool(name = "myWebservice1234", version = "v1.0.0", initialPoolSize = 5, maxPoolSize = 10 )

  # Return status
- # Pending indicates sessions are available but inactive
+ # Pending indicates session creation is in progress.
+Success indicates sessions are ready.
  getPoolStatus(name = "myWebService1234", version = "v1.0.0")
 ```
 Currently, there are no commands or functions that return actual session pool usage.
 The log file is your best resource for analyzing connection and service activity.
 For more information, see [Trace user actions](configure-run-diagnostics.md#trace-user-actions).